9 FAM 601.6

 d.
 (U) Retention of Material in Subject Files:

-(1) (U) The material in the general visa subject file should be retained for as long as it serves a useful purpose.
+(1) (U) The material in the general visa subject file should be retained if it serves a useful purpose.
 Although some cables technically expire 30 days from date of issuance, posts should retain such materials until they are superseded by Change Transmittals (formerly Transmittal Letters or TLs) incorporating the guidance material into 9 FAM as appropriate.
 Posts may remove cancelled communications from their subject folders either at that time or during the next annual review of files material.

-(2) (U) Posts must retain copies of treaties and reciprocal agreements and all communications amending or interpreting them as long as the treaty or agreement is in effect.
+(2) (U) Posts must retain copies of treaties and reciprocal agreements and all communications amending or interpreting them if the treaty or agreement is in effect.

 9 FAM 601.6-1(D) (U) Chronological (Chron) Files